Geoff Bartley

-Geoff Bartley (born 1948) is an American acoustic guitarist and singer-songwriter whose musical style combines roots, blues, jazz, and traditional folk.
-He lives in the Boston area, where he can be found at The Can Tab Lounge in Cambridge, Massachusetts every Monday night, hosting a singer-songwriter open mic, and every Tuesday night presenting bluegrass performances and jams.

-Since 1994, Bartley has played guitar regularly for Tom Paxton.
-On February 13, 2004, it was declared by the city of Cambridge to be Geoff Bartley Day.
-In 2009, he was awarded the Jerry Christen Memorial Lifetime Achievement Award by the Boston Area Coffeehouse Association.
-In 2015 he was the winner of the Podunk songwriting contest.
-He has won the New Hampshire Acoustic Guitar Contest twice and, during the 1980s, won four guitars by four-second-place wins at the National Fingerstyle Guitar Championships in Winfield, Kansas.
-The Folk Project calls him "an insightful songwriter with an expressive baritone voice, an exceptionally clean and tasty guitarist, and one of the best damn harmonica players in the country."
+Geoff Bartley (born 1948) is an American acoustic guitarist and singer-songwriter based in Boston, Massachusetts.
+Since 1994, Bartley has played guitar regularly alongside Tom Paxton.

 Early life and influences

 Geoff Bartley was born in New York City in 1948 and grew up on the eastern shore of Maryland.
-His mother played piano and his father, a doctor, played clarinet, and he grew up surrounded by classical music.
-In fourth grade, Bartley began to study clarinet, and in 1963 picked up the acoustic guitar.
-"I had no social life and no social skills, so I just spent a lot of time practicing acoustic guitar," said Bartley in 2012.
-In 1967, he moved to Boston to attend Boston University, and has lived also in Nevada, Colorado, Connecticut, New Hampshire and Pennsylvania.
+His mother played piano and his father, a doctor, played clarinet.
+He grew up surrounded by classical music.
+In fourth grade, Bartley began to study clarinet, and in 1963 began playing the acoustic guitar.
+In 1967, he moved to Boston to attend Boston University.
+He has also lived in Nevada, Colorado, Connecticut, New Hampshire and Pennsylvania.

-His influences included original pre-war acoustic blues players and singers such as Lightnin’ Hopkins, Robert Johnson, Bessie Smith, and Blind Willie McTell, and later folk musicians and interpreters of the blues, including Bob Dylan, Tom Rush, Bonnie Raitt, and Dave van Ronk.
+Among his influences, Bartley cites original pre-war acoustic blues players and singers such as Lightnin’ Hopkins, Robert Johnson, Bessie Smith, and Blind Willie McTell, as well as later musicians, such as Bob Dylan, Tom Rush, Bonnie Raitt, and Dave Van Ronk.

 Career

-Bartley had his first paying gig in 1970, at a Boston coffeehouse.
-By 1973, he was able to make a living playing in bars and coffee houses, and he toured nationally for the next decade and a half.
-It was during this period that he won four guitars at the Walnut Valley Festival in Winfield, Kansas, winning every year from 1984 to 1987.
-During the 1980s, he also participated in and was inspired by the Fast Folk Music Cooperative.
-Since 1994, he has regularly accompanied folk legend Tom Paxton, who considers him one of the world's best guitar players, and Bartley was instrumental in the creation of the 2004 Tom Paxton signature model Martin guitar.
+Bartley performed his first professional gig in 1970 at a Boston coffeehouse.
+By 1973, he was able to support himself financially playing in bars and coffee houses, and he toured nationally for the next fifteen years.
+During the 1980s, Bartley participated in the Fast Folk Music Cooperative.
+Since 1994, he has regularly accompanied folk musician Tom Paxton.
+Bartley was involved in the creation of the 2004 Tom Paxton signature model Martin guitar.